 This document provides parents with information about how we aim to meet the needs of children with special educational needs and disabilities.
 This includes detailed information about the arrangements for identifying, assessing and making provision for pupils with special educational needs and disabilities.

-If you have any further questions, please contact the Special Educational Needs and Disability Coordinator (SENDCo), Mr Ben Preston, through the school office.
+If you have any further questions, please contact the Special Educational Needs and Disability Coordinator (SENDCo), Mrs Sally Moseley, through the school office.

 Our SEND Provisions include: